isurukdniss/webpage-analyzer/README.md

 make clean
 ```

+## Continues Integration
+The Continues Integration is achieved using the GitHub Actions.
+A workflow builds the project and run all unit test when a new commit is pushed to the `main` branch or a pull request is merged to the `main` branch.

+Workflow runs can be found [here](https://github.com/isurukdniss/webpage-analyzer/actions).

 ## Suggested Improvements
-- Improving the UI with more advanced styling or using a front-end framework like React or Vue
+- Improving the UI with more advanced styling or using a front-end framework like React or Vue.
+- Containerization of the application.
-- Configure automated deployment to a cloud platform (eg. GCP CloudRun)
+- Configure automated deployment to a cloud platform (eg. GCP CloudRun).